Deyaa360/Banjara-3.0/TECHNICAL_SPECIFICATION.md

-# SpiceFusion Website Technical Specification
+# Banjara Restaurant Website Technical Specification

 ## 1. Introduction

-This document outlines the technical specifications for the SpiceFusion restaurant website, a modern web application built with Next.js, React, TypeScript, and Tailwind CSS.
-The website provides an elegant digital presence for a premium North Indian restaurant with features including menu display, online reservations, and contact capabilities.
+This document outlines the technical specifications for the Banjara restaurant website, a modern web application built with Next.js, React, TypeScript, and Tailwind CSS.
+The website provides an elegant digital presence for a heritage Indian cuisine restaurant with features including menu display, online reservations, contact capabilities, and immersive storytelling about nomadic culinary traditions.

 ## 2. System Architecture

 ### 2.1 Frontend Architecture

-The SpiceFusion website follows a component-based architecture using React and Next.js:
+The Banjara website follows a component-based architecture using React and Next.js:

 ```
 Client Browser <-> Next.js Server <-> Static Assets